 - Participants should be encouraged to report their concerns in writing for recordkeeping purposes.

 - The company should maintain personnel files, which should include reported concerns.
-Such files are to be kept confidential and accessible only to the Managing Director and the Board President.
+Such files are to be kept confidential and accessible only to the Managing Director and the Designated Board Member.

 - In the event of civil or criminal misconduct or liability, the Standards is not a replacement for legal advice or action, nor does it stand instead of any local, state or federal law.